 - Upper Control Limit towards the bottom of the Measure Phase Control Chart that is equivalent to Mean of the metric plus 3 multiplied by Standard Deviation of the metric

 The Measure Phase Control Chart is a great way to visualize the process variation during the initial stages of the Six Sigma project.
-With a Measure Phase Control Chart you can see the natural process variation and whether it is within the upper and lower specification limits which are set according to the Voice of Customer.
-The Measure Phase Control Chart shows whether the process is out of balance due to natural process variation or if there is a problem is special cause process variation.
+With a Measure Phase Control Chart, you can see the natural process variation and whether it is within the upper and lower specification limits which are set according to the Voice of Customer.
+The Measure Phase Control Chart shows whether the process is out of balance due to natural variation or if there is a problem causing this special variation.
 This knowledge gained from the Measure Phase Control Chart helps Six Sigma teams to get an idea of the scope of the problem.
 And that is why the Measure Phase Control Chart is such a useful tool to Six Sigma teams during the Measure Phase of the DMAIC process.